aalto-ics-kepaco/metaCCA-matlab/README.md

 # metaCCA
-The codes in this repository can be used to perform metaCCA (and its variant metaCCA+) - multivariate analysis of a single or multiple genome-wide association studies (GWAS) based on univariate summary statistics.
+The MATLAB codes in this repository can be used to perform metaCCA (and its variant metaCCA+) - summary statistics-based analysis of a single or multiple genome-wide association studies that allows multivariate represen- tation of both genotype and phenotype.

 *metaCCA: Summary statistics-based multivariate meta-analysis